Dog Training Basics

 There are many dog training schools across the country.
 But it's up to you to decide what type of environment and instruction you want for your dog.
 Bear in mind your dog's personality and preferences to ensure the best possible outcome from professional school training.

 - Assess your dog's health and behavior.
-Some trainers provide lessons for puppies as young as 8 weeks.
+Some dog trainers provide lessons for puppies as young as 8 weeks.
 Your puppy must be healthy and vaccinated before you bring him to any group event.
 Even if your dog is older, make sure he is in good condition.
 If your dog is either shy or aggressive, talk with your vet or an experienced dog trainer to find the right class for him.

-- Start off your dog's training on a positive note.
+- Start your dog's training on a positive note.
 If he’s having trouble learning a new trick, ask him to perform a command he knows well.

 - Keep your dog's schedule consistent and reinforce that you are a kind, dependable leader.

-- Training sessions should always be positive and fun for you and your dog.
+- Training sessions should always be positive and fun for you and your pup.
 If you have a bad day, bring your dog outside and throw him a ball.
 Playing will maintain a positive attitude for future training sessions.

-School trained or home schooled, constantly practice what you both learn.
-Consistency allows you to become more familiar and comfortable with training your dog, and helps your dog progress quickly.
+School-trained or home-schooled, constantly practice what you both learn.
+Consistency allows you to become more familiar and comfortable with training your dog and helps your dog progress quickly.